CodersCare/localizer_supertext/README.md

-Sitepackage for the project "Localizer Across"
+Sitepackage for the project "Localizer Supertext"
 ==============================================================

 Add some explanation here.